merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 The purpose of this document is to demonstrate the process of refining Metagenome-Assembled Genomes (MAGs) using anvi'o.

+We discuss some steps that we recommend to do in order to examine your MAGs, and provide a practical tutorial that focuses on the use of the anvi'o interactive interface.

 It includes the following steps:
-1. Downloading instructions for the data that accompanies this post.
-2. Demonstration of the use of sequence composition alongside with differential coverage to identify contamination.
+1. Demonstration of the use of sequence composition alongside with differential coverage to identify contamination (including some tips on using the interactive interface)
-3. Using phylogeny to check that things make sense.
+2. Using phylogeny to check that things make sense.
-4. Pangenomic analyses to demonstrate the difference between unrefined and refined MAGs.
+3. Pangenomic analyses to demonstrate the difference between unrefined and refined MAGs.

-In-addition, we demonstrate how the pre-processing steps that are required prior to refinement could be streamlined using the snakemake-based anvi'o workflows, and provide a reproducible workflow for the refinement of key MAGs from the recent [Espinoza et al](https://mbio.asm.org/content/9/6/e01631-18) publication.
+We demonstrate these steps using some key MAGs from the recent [Espinoza et al](https://mbio.asm.org/content/9/6/e01631-18) publication.
+At the bottom of this post you can find a full description of the analysis steps that were taken in order to use the anvi'o interactive interface.
 FASTA files for refined bins are listed at the very end of this document.

 While we demonstrate this process using the Espinoza et al. MAGs, the process described here is general and has been similarly applied to [refine the first release of a Tardigrade genome](https://peerj.com/articles/1839/).

 </div>

 Please feel free to leave a comment, or send an e-mail to [us]({{ site.url }}/people/) if you have any questions.

 ## Introduction

-So you’ve reconstructed MAGs, and would like to see if there are opportunities for refinement.
+So you’ve constructed MAGs, and would like to see if there are opportunities for refinement.
 Great.
 This tutorial will walk you through an example.
-We will demonstrate steps that we commonly apply to as we manually refine _every_ MAG that we report.
+We will demonstrate steps that we commonly apply as we manually refine _every_ MAG that we report.

 We will walk through analyzing a set of specific genomes using a specific set of metagenomes, but you can just replace these with your genomes and metagenomes and go through the same steps.
-If you don't have your own data to analyze, but still wish to follow the step by step instructions the following sections provides instructions on how to download the data we used here.
+If you don't have your own data to analyze, but still wish to follow the step by step instructions you can find [instructions below](#setting-the-stage) on how to download the data we used here.

 ## Taking a first look at your MAG